Employment & Internships

 In certain cases, you are allowed to work off-campus if you meet certain conditions.
 You must get immigration authorization BEFORE you begin any off-campus paid employment.

-Keep in mind that off-campus work permission for international students in the U.S. is quite limited, applications for certain employment authorizations can often take months to be approved, and that you must always have valid employment authorization to begin employment.
+Keep in mind that off-campus work options for international students in the U.S. are limited, applications for certain employment authorizations can take months to be approved, and that you must always have valid employment authorization to begin employment.

 F and J students are generally permitted to work part-time on-campus as long as you are maintaining your immigration status.
 The majority of positions international students are eligible for can be found here.
 However, the Career Development Center's employment database may have additional‚ on-campus jobs.
 The Career Development Center is an excellent resource when looking for employment, writing resumes and cover letters, interviewing, and more!

-Students are also eligible to work at the Campus Bookstore and at Aramark Dining Services.
+Students are also eligible to work at the Campus Bookstore, Aramark Dining Services, and Lexis Nexis.
 Please connect with them to determine what openings they may have.

 Note: F or J students who complete their program, withdraw from classes, or who have otherwise failed to maintain status, must discontinue on-campus employment immediately.